 Duty of Care: The third party had a responsibility to prevent injury-causing incidents.
 Equipment manufacturers must ensure products are safe; drivers must follow traffic laws; property owners must maintain safe conditions.

 Breach of Duty: The third party failed to meet their safety obligations.
-This could be a manufacturing defect, traffic violation, or failure to maintain safe property conditions.
+This could be a manufacturing defect, a traffic violation, or a failure to maintain safe property conditions.

 Causation: The third party’s actions (or lack of action) directly caused your injuries.
 We must prove their negligence definitively resulted in the accident.